 Comprehensive Decommissioning International (CDI) is backed by decades of experience through its corporate parents, Holtec International and SNC-Lavalin.

-Holtec clients span the globe; over 116 nuclear plants rely on Holtec’s Dry Storage technology for their storage and transportation needs.
+Holtec clients span the globe; over 115 nuclear plants rely on Holtec’s dry storage technology for their storage and transportation needs.
 Holtec’s wet and dry storage and transport systems provide confinement, radiation shielding, structural integrity, criticality control, and heat removal for used nuclear fuel.
-Holtec remains the world leader in wet spent nuclear fuel storage technology design and implementation and has supplied over $3B of nuclear power plant components since the late 1980s.
+Holtec remains the world leader in spent nuclear fuel storage technology design and implementation and has supplied over $4 billion of nuclear power plant components since the late 1980s.

 SNC-Lavalin (SNCL) brings significant U.S. decommissioning expertise in both commercial and government markets.
-This expertise includes the management team that led the baseline planning, license transfer, project delivery through fuel transfer, and reactor segmentation at the Zion station.
-This team also managed the UK’s fleet of 22 Magnox reactors through operation and into decommissioning.
-More recently we’ve enjoyed success progressing cleanup efforts at Fukushima Dai-Ichi in Japan, Ringhals Units 1&2 in Sweden and the Nuclear Power Demonstration (NPD) reactor in Canada.
+This expertise includes the baseline planning, license transfer, project delivery through fuel transfer, and reactor segmentation at the Zion station.
+This team also managed the United Kingdom’s fleet of 22 Magnox reactors through operation and into decommissioning.
+More recently, SNCL has enjoyed success safely progressing cleanup efforts at Fukushima Dai-ichi in Japan, the Ringhals Units 1&2 in Sweden and the Nuclear Power Demonstration (NPD) reactor in Canada.

 Vermont Yankee, USA

-To support decommissioning of the Vermont Yankee Nuclear Plant, Entergy Nuclear signed a contract with Holtec to expeditiously defuel the Vermont Yankee (VY) spent fuel pool.
-The overall project scope included construction of a second ISFSI pad, security expansion, engineering, licensing, manufacturing, delivery and loading of 45 HI-STORM cask systems, all on a turnkey basis.
+To support decommissioning of the Vermont Yankee Nuclear Plant, Entergy Nuclear signed a contract with Holtec to defuel the Vermont Yankee (VY) spent fuel pool.
+The overall project scope included construction of a second Independent Spent Fuel Storage Installation (ISFSI) pad, security expansion, engineering, licensing, manufacturing, delivery and loading of 45 HI-STORM cask systems, all on a turnkey basis.

-In just over 3 ½ years from plant shut down, VY’s spent fuel pool was completely defueled (i.e., no spent fuel assemblies remain in the pool) setting a new benchmark in the industry.
-The last cask containing the remaining 39 spent fuel assemblies was safely placed on the ISFSI pad at 11:22PM (EST), August 1, 2018, well ahead of the project schedule.
+In just over 3 ½ years from plant shut down, VY’s spent fuel pool was completely defueled (i.e., no spent fuel assemblies remain in the pool) setting a new industry benchmark.
 A total of 2,996 spent fuel assemblies were loaded into the dry storage canisters.
 The final ISFSI pad now contains a total of 58 HI-STORM systems of which 13 were loaded by VY while the plant was still operating and the remaining 45 casks were loaded after the plant shutdown.

-Use of Holtec’s patented MPC-68M canister technology, featuring the Metamic-HTTM fuel basket, allowed for NRC’s approval of loading into dry storage canisters, spent fuel with as little as 2 years cooling time.
-Safe and early defueling of the spent fuel pool paves the way for decommissioning of the VY plant.
+Use of Holtec’s patented MPC-68M canister technology, featuring the Metamic-HTTM fuel basket, allowed for NRC approval of loading spent fuel with as little as two years cooling time into dry storage canisters.
+Safe and early defueling of the spent fuel pool paved the way for decommissioning of the VY plant.

 Fukushima Dai-ichi, Japan